Mehdibenabdelkader/lmqdem/README.md

-# Lm9adem Discord Bot 🤖
+# lmqdem Discord Bot

-**Lm9adem** is a Discord bot inspired by the Moroccan concept of a local representative who helps people and points them to the right person.
+**lmqdem** is a Discord bot inspired by the Moroccan concept of a local representative who helps people and points them to the right person.
 The bot helps manage projects and coordinate team members in your Discord server.

-## 🌟 Features
+## Features

 ### Phase 1 - Core Features
 - **`/chkon [topic]`** - Ask who is responsible for a specific topic or project